 Selenium is a metal.
-It's found in natural deposits as ores containing other elements (sulphide, silver, copper, lead, and nickel).
+It's found in natural deposits, usually in materials that also have other elements like sulphide, silver, copper, lead, and nickel.
 Processed selenium is used to make:

 Most people are exposed to low levels of selenium every day through food, water, and air.
-Food is the highest source of selenium that they are exposed to.
+Food is the highest source of selenium exposure.

-If routine monitoring shows selenium levels over the maximum acceptable concentration (MAC), your water supplier has to decrease the amount of selenium to a safe level.
+The maximum acceptable concentration (MAC) is the highest amount of a metal in drinking water that is safe for a person to drink.
+If routine testing shows selenium levels over the MAC, your water supplier has to decrease the amount of selenium to a safe level.

 If you have a private water source, test your water regularly to make sure it is safe.
 Make sure to have your water sample tested by an accredited lab.

-If a consumer/well owner is concerned about unsafe levels of selenium in drinking water:
+If you are concerned about unsafe levels of selenium in your drinking water:

-After you have installed your system, have the treated water tested for selenium to make sure your system is working properly.
-Monitor and maintain your water treatment equipment according to manufacturer instructions.
+After you have installed your system, have your treated water tested for selenium to make sure your system is working properly.
+Monitor and maintain your water treatment equipment according to the manufacturer’s instructions.

-If you have any questions about selenium in water, call Environmental Public Health.
+If you have any questions about selenium in drinking water, contact Alberta Health Services

 Author: Environmental Public Health, Alberta Health Services